Back

 The first phase of reforms being introduced as part of The Renters’ Rights Act will come into effect from May 2026.
 It is said that it will provide the biggest shake up to the private rental sector in the UK for nearly 40 years, leaving around 13 million people – whether they are landlords or tenants – looking for the answers to how the changes are going to affect them.

-In November, landlord & tenant disputes expert, Katie Charlton, took to the airwaves as she discussed the all new Renters’ Rights Act with BBC Radio Gloucestershire’s, Steve Kitchen.
+In November, landlord & tenant expert, Katie Charlton, took to the airwaves as she discussed the all new Renters’ Rights Act with BBC Radio Gloucestershire’s, Steve Kitchen.
 The full interview is available to listen to at the top of this page.

 What do landlords need to know about the Renters’ Rights Act?